onefang/boxes/README.md

 Toybox uses mecurial instead of git, but I keep all my stuff on github.
 Boxes will hopefully be incorporated into toybox in a highly altered form some day in the future.
-So this is just atemporary git repo for my convenience.
+So this is just a temporary git repo for my convenience.
 If and when boxes migrates to toybox, this repo will be retired.